saikatd17/Unsupervised_Machine_Learning/README.md

 4. Linear and logistic regression
 5. More on classification and predictive models
 6. Evaluation of Predictive Models
-7. Discussion, and evaluation of Group Assignment
+7. Discussion and evaluation of Group Assignment
 8. Discussion on future directions and applying Python in other advanced topics.

+### Reference Texts
+Pandas for Everyone: Python Data Analysis by Daniel Y. Chen Manaranjan Pradhan & U Dinesh Kumar, “Machine Learning using Python”, Wiley